Cycling74/oopsy/README.md

 ## Using from within Max

-Drop a new `oopsy.patch` / `oopsy.field` etc. as desired object into a Max patch that contains one or more `gen~` objects or one `rnbo~` object.
+Drop a new `oopsy.patch` / `oopsy.field` etc. as desired object into a Max patch that contains one or more `gen~` or `rnbo~` objects.
 Or, use the templates from **File > New from Template > Oopsy_X**.
 Make sure the Max patch is saved.

 - Every time the Max patch is saved, it will trigger code generation and compilation, and will try to upload to a Daisy device if one is attached.
 - You can also send `bang` to the `oopsy` bpatcher to manually trigger this.
-- All the gen~ objects in the patcher will be uploaded to the device as "apps" which you can switch between dynamically.
+- All the gen~ or rnbo~ objects in the patcher will be uploaded to the device as "apps" which you can switch between dynamically.

-*Note:*  to be used for RNBO you need to flash the bootloader to your Daisy device first, most easily using the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/) (look for the `Advanced` Button in the `Programmin` section).
+*Note:*  to be used for RNBO you need to flash the bootloader to your Daisy device first, the easiest way would be using the [Daisy Web Programmer](https://electro-smith.github.io/Programmer/) (look for the `Advanced` Button in the `Programming` section).

 After you flashed the bootloader, you will have to set it into receiving mode each time before you export.
 This is done by shortly pressing and releaseing the `Reset` button and then shortly pressing and releaseing the `Boot` button (one LED will then start to flash slowly in a kind of 'breathing' fashion).

 ### Multi-App

-Oopsy supports flashing Patch, Field, and Petal with multiple apps -- by default it will include every gen~ object in the same patcher as your `oopsy` bpatcher.
+Oopsy supports flashing Patch, Field, and Petal with multiple apps -- by default it will include every gen~ or rnbo~ object in the same patcher as your `oopsy` bpatcher.
 The method to select apps depends on the target:

 - **Patch**: Long-hold the encoder to enter mode selection; rotate until you get to the app menu, and release the encoder.
 The currently-loaded app is displayed in inverted text.
 Rotate the encoder to select an app (marked with `>`) and push to load it.
 - **Field**: Long-hold SW1 to enter mode selection; tap SW2 until you get to the app menu, and release SW1.
 The currently-loaded app is displayed in inverted text.
 Tap SW2 to select an app (marked with `>`) and push SW1 to load it.
 - **Petal**: Hold the encoder down to go app selection.
 The currently-loaded app is displayed as a white led, and blue leds indicate available app slots.
 Rotate the encoder to select the desired app and release to load it.

+Additionally sending a Program Change message will also change the selected app.

 ## Using from the command line via Node.js